 Skip to content

-Lab 010 - Loops and Conditions in Ansible
+Lab 010 - Loops and Conditionals in Ansible

-• In this section, we will cover Loops and Conditions in Ansible.
+• In this section, we will cover Loops and Conditionals in Ansible.

-• Loops help in performing repetitive tasks efficiently.
+• Loops assist in efficiently performing repetitive tasks.

 • Conditions allow tasks to be executed based on specific criteria.